 You will need to sign a consent form at some point before the procedure to say that you understand what it involves and the risks and agree to allow the doctor to perform the procedure.

-Your doctor may advise you not to take part in contact sports such as rugby for a certain length of time after the procedure.
+Your doctor may advise you not to take part in contact sports such as rugby or do any heavy lifting for a certain length of time after the procedure.
 This is to make sure the kidney has a chance to heal properly.

 You should seek medical advice if: